 The Exhibitor may submit one example of a bread baked by the Exhibitor.
-An entry consists of no less than three (3), nor more than six (6) identical rolls, biscuits, muffins, or mini-loaves.
+An exhibit consists of one (1) standard size loaf, or two (2) rolls, biscuits, muffins, or mini-loaves.
 The recipe for the exhibit must include honey produced by the Exhibitor.
 All entries will be tasted.
 Entries are to be presented on a cardboard base, in a standard, unembellished, cardboard baker's or cake box; cake boxes with clear windows are also acceptable.
+Exhibitors, if they wish to, may place their item in a sealed zip-top bag, or wrap the item in paper or plastic film to preserve freshness; the bagged or wrapped item should be submitted in the cardboard baker's or cake box.
 All entries will be tasted.
 Judges evaluate entries on the following: appearance, uniformity, moistness, texture, aroma, flavor, influence of honey on the finished product, and originality.
 A white index card with a description of the item and the recipe (including all ingredients & procedure) must accompany each exhibit.
+The Exhibitor, if they wish to, may place their item in a sealed zip-top bag, or wrap the item in paper or plastic film to preserve freshness; the bagged or wrapped item should be submitted in the cardboard baker's or cake box.
 In the event an exhibit in this class is too large to fit in a commonly available cake box, the exhibitor may submit his/her exhibit in some other appropriate, re-sealable container.